SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

-# 56. - Vivisectionist
+# 57. - Vivisectionist

 A vivisectionist studies bodies to better understand their function.
-Unlike a surgeon, a vivisectionist’s goals are not always related to healing, but rather to experimentation and knowledge with body parts.
+Unlike a surgeon, a vivisectionist's goals are not always related to healing, but rather to experimentation and knowledge with body parts.

 ## Level 3